 Adequate calcium intake is crucial as a reduction can increase oxalate dietary absorption, posing a risk for KSD.
 Vegan diets, rich in oxalate and poor in calcium, might be associated with calcium oxalate stone formation.
 The DASH diet, rich in fruits and vegetables, can reduce the risk of stone formation by up to 45%.
 The Mediterranean diet, which promotes a high consumption of vegetables and low animal protein intake, could protect against urinary stone formation.

 Diets involving intermittent fasting periods, such as the moon diet, might not change urinary risk factors for KSD if water intake is consistent.
 Detox diets that comprise short-term fasting followed by a fruit and vegetable-based diet probably don’t increase the risk for KSD, provided water and calcium intake are maintained.
 The relationship between KSD and obesity emphasizes the need to consider the effects of obesity-treatment diets on the risk of KSD.
 A balanced diet that reduces carbohydrates while ensuring adequate protein intake combined with fruits and vegetables appears protective against KSD.
-It’s crucial to have long-term follow-up studies to understandactual true effects of various diets on KSD.
+It’s crucial to have long-term follow-up studies to understand the actual effects of various diets on KSD.
 Each diet’s specific type and modifications can influence their impact on urinary risk factors for KSD.

 Fluid Intake and Dietary Factors and the Risk of Incident Kidney Stones